-First Steps is an award-winning quality assured eating disorder charity working across Derbyshire, Nottinghamshire and Leicestershire providing care and support for adults, children and young people providing coping strategies and recovery services which are directly commissioned by NHS partners and through grants from funders who’s aims are to support individuals, families and communities.
+First Steps ED is an award-winning quality assured Mental Health and Specialist Eating Disorders charity working across the Midlands, and further afield providing care and support for adults, children and young people providing coping strategies and recovery services which are directly commissioned by NHS partners and through grants from funders who’s aims are to support individuals, families and communities.

 Our founding principles are built up from experts from experience having lived with and recovered from Eating Disorders.
 As a learning and research organisation we consistently benchmark our services and outcomes from internationally recognised quality standards always applying the latest metrics to measure our outcomes.